-In an opening similar to that of Eat, Pray, Love, Amit Bernstein discovered his life’s purpose eating his way through Southeast Asia.
+In an opening similar to that of Eat, Pray, Love, Amit Bernstein’s journey toward self-discovery while eating his way through Southeast Asia.
 A trip that was initiated by a childhood sailing dream, Amit found a job on a yacht in Thailand, and while there was a lot to learn regarding sailing, he found that his interest lay elsewhere.

 “To my surprise, the only thing that really interested me on the yacht was the crew—the captains struggling with alcoholism, the (c)overt relationships between the crew,” he says.